Here’s some serious advice from our V Partners about how to deal with rejection at work.

 V Partner David Sharma

-I always remind people that every successful person has experienced rejection at one point in their lives, and that they’ve failed somehow, somewhere along their journey.
+Every successful person has experienced rejection at one point in their lives and that they’ve failed somehow, somewhere along their journey.
+Dealing with failure and rejection involves courage and belief.

 V Partner TG Kintanar